realares/AlexaSkillsKit.NET/README.md

 * verifies authenticity of the request by validating its signature and timestamp
 * code-reviewed and vetted by Amazon (Alexa skills written using this library passed certification)

-Beyond the functionality in Amazon's AlexaSkillsKit for Java, AlexaSkillsKit.NET:
-* performs automatic session management so you can easily [build conversational Alexa apps](https://freebusy.io/blog/building-conversational-alexa-apps-for-amazon-echo)

-This library was originally developed for and is in use at https://freebusy.io

-This library is NOT available as a NuGet package at the moment
+This library will be available as a NuGet package soon

 # How To Use